Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 - The substances involved were not meant to be consumed by people

 - The controlled substances did not belong to the defendant

 - The controlled substances were not in possession of the defendant

 - Law enforcement did not have probable cause or legal authority to search the defendant

 - The defendant experienced entrapment by a confidential informant or undercover police officer

 - The substances were approved for a drug application under the Federal Food, Drug, and Cosmetic Act

 Potential Trafficking Penalties

-The punishment for drug trafficking may vary depending on specific elements involved, which may include the type of drug, number of drugs in possession, geographical location of the crime, and if minors were involved in the incident.
+The punishment for drug trafficking may vary depending on specific elements involved.
+Which may include the type of drug, number of drugs in possession, geographical location of the crime.
+Lastly, if minors were involved in the incident.
 Sentences for drug trafficking can last up to five years or life in prison.